Pokemon Tokyo Experiences And Attractions (2026 Guide For Pokemon Fans!)

 Klook.comGo Pokemon Hunting in Akihabara

-There are people much more knowledgeable about the importance of Akihabara than me.
+We have no visited Akihabara twice, and we’ve making our third visit in just two weeks!
+I’m not a Pokemon card expert beyond making my boys happy and buying them the cards on their ‘must have’ list.
 But what I do know if that my boys had the best day of their trip shopping for Pokemon collectibles and second hand Pokemon cards here.
 And there were so many different shops to visit and explore.
-This is my favourite Pokemon Tokyo experience!
+Akihabara really is a Pokemon card collectors dream: And visiting this fascinating area is my favourite Pokemon Tokyo experience!

 My top tip if you’re looking for card shops is to look up: the buildings here are enormous, and you’ll often find the shops you’re looking for hidden away on the 10th/11th floor and accessible by external lift.
 If you only look at what’s on the ground level of each building, you’ll miss out on so much.